Friendly-Banana/mensaplan/README.md

 You can also use [uberauth](https://github.com/ueberauth/ueberauth/wiki/List-of-Strategies) directly with your favorite OpenID provider, add the strategy to `mix.exs`, configure it in `config.exs` and replace the sign-in link.

 User ids < 10 are reserved, these ids can only be assigned via direct DB access.
 User 1 is considered admin and can access special pages like the Dashboard.
+User 2 is used for the API, for example groups created via the API are owned by User 2.

 ### API